In this article:

 Images are printing next to headings

-You might see this behavior if the image is the only content in your text topic and it is right or left aligned.
-To avoid this, try entering the image, and including text before and after it.
-It might also help to include extra line breaks before or after the image, especially if the image is placed at the bottom of the text topic.
+You might see this behavior if the image is the only content in your text topic and it is right or left-aligned.
+To avoid this, try entering the image and including text before and after it.
+It might also help to have extra line breaks before or after the image, especially if the image is placed at the bottom of the text topic.

-Multiple images placed in a row are overlapping when printed
+Multiple images placed in a row overlap when printed

-To avoid this, we recommend placing no more than one image in a row.
+We recommend placing no more than one image in a row to avoid this.

 This depends greatly on the size and placement of your image.
-We recommend placing no more than one image per row.
-If you find that your images are oddly positioned, try reducing the sizes of your images, centering them, and placing text above and below them when possible.
+We recommend that you place no more than one image per row.
+If your images are oddly positioned, try reducing the sizes of your images, centering them, and placing text above and below them when possible.

 This typically only happens if your image is left aligned.
 To remedy the situation, try centering or right-aligning the image.